Pamela Lankford, Chair

 Prior - WDB Board outreach

-Ann Block, Vice Chair
+Ann Block, Chairman

 Before her election as County Recorder, Ann represented the Office of the Ohio Secretary of State in 11 Southeastern Counties as a Regional Liaison.
 Besides working with County Boards of Elections as a resource, her primary focus was to promote community partnerships and facilitate stronger working relationships between the key stakeholders throughout her region by marketing the services and programs offered by the Secretary of State’s office.
 Interestingly, all of the Area 15 WDB counties are also counties she served for the Secretary of State’s office.